 You’ve put in the work.
 Now, let’s optimize your nutrition this week to show off what you’ve got in those legs!

-With the Cleveland Marathon just six days away, here are some tips on how to fuel your body this week before the marathon for optimal performance.
+With your big race right around the corner, here are some tips on how to fuel your body this week before the marathon for optimal performance.

 Continue to eat larger carbohydrate portions even as your training tapers.
 So, in theory – you don’t have to try to carbohydrate load.
 It happens naturally if as we taper, we continue to eat how we were during intense training.
 The extra carbohydrates we aren’t using for training will now be stored as glycogen to fuel our muscles on race day.